The pursuit of yield in difficult times

 Debt reckoning in 2019

 The world’s debt has more than doubled from 15 years earlier, largely fuelled by government and corporate borrowing.
 US government debt, in particular, has risen at the fastest pace since 2012, total public debt outstanding has jumped by US$ 1.36 trillion, which is 6.6%, since the start of 2018 till December, and by US$ 1.9 billion since President Trump took office.
-The borrowing is needed to cover a budget deficit that expanded by an estimated US$ 779 billion in Trump’s first full fiscal year as president, the widest fiscal gap in six years, and.
-The deficit shrank to 2.4% of GDP in fiscal 2015, but started widening again to 3.2% in 2016 and 3.5 in 2017, comparing with an averaged -2.13% from 1948 until 2017.By the end of Trump’s first term, the debt is expected to rise by US$ 4.4 trillion despite historically low unemployment, and relatively low interest rates and robust growth.
+The borrowing is needed to cover a budget deficit that expanded by an estimated US$ 779 billion in Trump’s first full fiscal year as president, the widest fiscal gap in six years, andwas equivalent to 3.9% of GDP in Trump’s first full fiscal year as president.
+The deficit shrank to 2.4% of GDP in fiscal 2015, but started widening again to 3.2% in 2016 and 3.5% in 2017, comparing with an averaged -2.13% from 1948 until 2017.By the end of Trump’s first term, the debt is expected to rise by US$ 4.4 trillion despite historically low unemployment, and relatively low interest rates and robust growth.

 The US current account deficit, on the other hand, widened to US$ 124.8 billion, or 2.4% of GDP, in the Q3 of 2018 from a downwardly revised US$ 101.2 billion, or 2% of GDP, in the previous three-month period and above market expectations of US$ 124.3 billion.
 This was the largest current account deficit since Q4 of 2008 as imports rose and exports fell.
 Current Account in the US averaged negative US$ 48.2 billion from 1960 until 2018.

 US current account US Federal government budget (% to GDP)